 Many layers will appear black with a white shape.
 Those layers are masks.
 They will work exactly as you would expect: by masking anything that is not going to be visible on the template.
 This allows you to use an image that might be larger than the "hole" it will appear in, and you won't have to trim it.
 It is like sliding a photo behind a little window.

-Underneath each of those mask layers, are other layers called Image1, Image2, etc. Those are simply placeholders since the program can't create a mask with no layer to cover.
+Underneath each of those mask layers, you can see other layers called Image1, Image2, etc. Those are simply placeholders since the program can't create a mask with no layer to cover.

 The next step is simply to add your own photo under the mask layer.
 You can drag and drop your photo directly onto the template project, and it will be placed just above the active layer.
 If it ends up on the wrong layer, you can easily drag it above or below, in the layer palette.